Peco: Publications

 Peco Publications & Publicity Ltd publishes the monthly magazines Railway Modeller and Continental Modeller, as well as a large range of booklets explaining wiring, scenics, baseboard construction, outdoor railways, and similar topics.

 Pecorama

-Pecorama is a tourist attraction, and includes a display of many model railways, a shop, and the Beer Heights Light Railway.
-It is located in the village of Beer, Devon.
+Pecorama was a tourist attraction, and included a display of many model railways, a shop, and the Beer Heights Light Railway.
+It was located in the village of Beer, Devon.
+The attraction closed in November 2025.